allianz/ng-aquila/projects/ng-aquila/src/grid/grid.md

 <!-- example(grid-nogutter) -->

 #### Grid in grid
 You can nest grids inside of other grids to get subdivided columns and achieve more granular positioning.
-Make sure to use `nogutter` and `nopadding` for [grid in grid scenario](./documentation/grid/overview#nogutters-and-nopadding).
+Make sure to use `nogutters` and `nopadding` for [grid in grid scenario](./documentation/grid/overview#nogutters-and-nopadding).
 <!-- example(grid-in-grid) -->

 #### MaxWidth